asciamanna/asciamanna.github.io/_drafts/the-code-smell-scavenger-hunt-kata.md

 tags: ['code kata', 'refactoring']
 ---

-The Code Smell Scavenger Hunt Kata gives development teams the opportunity to practice identifying code smells and refactoring in their own codebase.
+One of my favorite katas to work on with teams who are new to refactoring and code smells is The Code Smell Scavenger Hunt Kata.
+It gives development teams the opportunity to practice identifying and refactoring code smells in their own codebase.

 It's worthwhile working this code kata into the team's practices if:
 * The team needs help identifying code smells